How does the CHISQ.INV function (DAX) work?

 Considerations when using the CHISQ.INV function

-If probability < 0 or probability > 1, CHISQ.INV returns the #NUM! error value.
+If the argument is nonnumeric in nature, the CHISQ.INV function will return a #VALUE!
+Error message.
+If probability < 0 or probability > 1, CHISQ.INV will return a #NUM! error value.

 Related Video Tutorials